 concentration of enterprises, social impoverishment, and coming crises.

-Marx, who castigated the alienation of the worker vis-à-vis the hardware he has produced, would be shocked to see the digital dependence of today's people on services they are presented with and cannot escape.
+Marx, who castigated the alienation of the worker vis-à-vis the hardware he has produced, would be shocked to see today's people's digital dependence on services they are presented with and cannot escape.
 The classic alienation is replaced by a fear of digital technology overstraining most users.

 The people of Cologne are proud of their Basic Law.
 One article reads, "